zefr0x/ianny/CONTRIBUTING.md

 ## Development

 - The `stable` [Rust](https://www.rust-lang.org/) programming language is used mainly in this project.
-- Dependencies managment handled using [Cargo](https://doc.rust-lang.org/stable/cargo/).
+- Dependencies management handled using [Cargo](https://doc.rust-lang.org/stable/cargo/).
 - Building handled using [Meson](https://mesonbuild.com/)

 ### Style

 - You should document every thing to keep the code easy for reading.
-Every file, every function and any line that need a comment.
+Every file, every function, and any line that need a comment.

 #### Setup `pre-commit`